exmosis/hugo.groundlake.org/content/post/2021/11-29-new-hu-go-go.md

 ![Screenshot of badly formatted blog](/img/post/Screenshot_20211129_125159.png)

 After adding a quick 'netlify.toml' file as per [Hugo's instructions](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) to set the same hugo version, everything is looking pretty good though.

+Woo! 'stat' shows I created the original hugo directory at a minute past 12, and it's a minute past 1pm now.
+So from nothing to new blog in bang on an hour, I reckon.

+Job done, time for lunch.